Zenith Data Systems: Noels' tenure and final years (1993–1996)

 In 1994, ZDS unveiled the Z-Stor line of wide area network products.
 The flagship product in the lineup was the Z-Stor Personal Server, a file server co-developed by the Desktop Workgroup Computing Initiative, a joint venture between ZDS and Novell.
 ZDS in 1994 also introduced the Z-Station 500, a desktop workstation, and the Z-Noteflex, a new line of notebooks.
 The Z-Station 500 touted improved power management, higher-specification graphics cards (implementing ATI's PCI-based Mach 32 card), and increased system performance.
 The Z-Noteflex meanwhile was designed to be modular, allowing users to swap the top housing of the laptop to switch between different display technologies (passive-matrix monochrome, passive-matrix color, and active-matrix, TFT color) and remove hard disk drives toollessly.
 The Z-Noteflex also possessed an internal VESA local bus, allowing expansion cards based on this architecture to be installed into the computer with the optional Flexshow docking station.

-ZDS saw considerable growth in revenue in both their North American and European markets in the beginning of 1994.
+ZDS saw considerable growth in revenue in the North American and European markets in the beginning of 1994.
 Comparing year-to-year first quarter profits between 1993 and 1994, there was an increase of 132 percent in North America and an increase of 42 percent in Europe.
-ZDS's annual sales revenues of roughly $1 billion made up around 40 percent of their Groupe Bull's total hardware revenues, according to a statement issued by the company.
+ZDS's annual sales revenues of roughly $1 billion made up around 40 percent of Groupe Bull's total hardware revenues, according to a statement issued by the company.
 Furthermore, ZDS revenues were equally divided between North American and European markets, as well as between desktop and notebook products.

 Acquisition by Packard Bell (1996)

 In February 1996, Packard Bell acquired Zenith Data Systems from Groupe Bull, in a three-way deal which saw Groupe Bull and Japanese electronics conglomerate NEC increasing their existing stakes in Packard Bell.
 As a consequence of the merger, 570 jobs were eliminated from ZDS's plant in St. Joseph.
-Shortly after, in June 1996, NEC announced that they would acquire Packard Bell, merging it with NEC's global personal computer operations.
+Shortly after, in June 1996, NEC announced that it would acquire Packard Bell, merging it with NEC's global personal computer operations.
 The merger was finalized in July 1996; the resulting division became known as Packard Bell NEC, selling computer systems under both NEC and Packard Bell faceplates.
 Select ZDS employees moved to Packard Bell NEC's headquarters in Sacramento, California, and ZDS lived on as a brand for certain systems manufactured by Packard Bell NEC and marketed in the United States between 1996 and 1999.
 For a brief period, Packard Bell NEC was the largest PC manufacturer, in terms of units shipped, in the United States, with 15 percent of market share; it was also the third largest PC vendor in the world in terms of sales at the end of 1996.
 However, Packard Bell NEC's market share would soon slide, and the company between 1997 and 1998 posted losses totaling more than $1 billion.
 In 1999, NEC withdrew Packard Bell NEC from the American market, while keeping it in Europe.
 Acer Inc. of Taiwan eventually acquired Packard Bell in 2008.